 Continental: The Finest of Fords

-One morning in the fall of 1938, Ford Motor Company’s chief or design, E.T.
-Gregorie, thought he had come up with something to spruce up Lincoln’s rather slow selling lineup; a Lincoln sports car.
-He drew some sketches that placed a long hood and lower beltline on the existing Lincoln Zephyr frame.
-After seeing the sketches over lunch Edsel loved it.
-“How fast can you have one built?”
-He asked.
-Five months later the car was ready for his march holiday in Florida, Gregorie presented Edsel Ford with the first Continental.
+One morning in the fall of 1938, Ford Motor Company’s brilliant design chief, E.T.
+Gregorie, thought he had come up with an idea to spruce up a slow selling Lincoln lineup.
+His concept could best be described as a Lincoln sports car.
+He drew up some sketches that placed a long hood and low beltline on an existing Lincoln Zephyr frame.
+Seeing the drawings over lunch the next day Edsel loved it.
+“How fast can you built me one?”
+Five months later, in time for his March holiday in Florida, Gregorie presented Edsel Ford with the first Continental.

 Continental Reborn as America’s Finest Automobile

-In one of the earlier uses of paid product placement, a Continental found it’s was into the movie High Society with Frank Sinatra and Grace Kelly.
-Old Blue Eyes himself had a Continental, as did Elvis Presley, Lana Turner and Cecil B. DeMille.
-World leaders, President Eisenhower, the Shah of Iran and Eva Peron, each had one.
+In one of the earlier uses of paid product placement, a Continental found it’s was into the movie High Society, with Frank Sinatra and Grace Kelly.
+Old Blue Eyes himself owned a Continental, as did Elvis Presley, Lana Turner and Cecil B. DeMille.
+World leaders, President Eisenhower, the Shah of Iran and Eva Peron each had one.
 As did captains of industry like R.J.
 Reynolds, Howard Johnson and Henry J. Kaiser.

 The Forgotten Continentals